michibo/maple-graph-canonicalization/README.md

 Maple
 =====

 The file script.mpl contains a working example.
-Briefly, use

-Use the command
+Use the command *define_external* to load the plugin:

 ~~~~
 canonical_labeling := define_external('canonical_labeling', \